Contentful alternatives in 2026: A guide for enterprise teams

 Best for

-Global enterprises deeply embedded in the Adobe full stack with Analytics, Target, Campaign, and Creative Cloud used as core marketing infrastructure.
+Global enterprises deeply embedded in the Adobe full stack, with Analytics, Target, Campaign, and Creative Cloud used as core marketing infrastructure.

 Adobe Experience Manager requires a full-stack commitment to the Adobe ecosystem.
 Teams considering it typically already run Adobe Analytics, Target, and Campaign.
 AEM is the content layer that completes that investment.
 If you’re evaluating it as a standalone Contentful replacement without that Adobe foundation, the cost-to-capability ratio is unfavorable from the start.

-Licensing alone runs $80,000 to $200,000 annually, and a typical five-year TCO lands between $900,000 and $1.8M once you factor in hosting, maintenance, and implementation.
+• Licensing alone runs $80,000 to $200,000 annually, with a five-year TCO of $900,000 to $1.8M

 Verdict